 Nuclear Waste Expert Calls West Lake Landfill "Highly Toxic"

 St. Louis Group Sues Army Corps Over Pipeline PlansThe coalition says it was improperly denied records about Canadian company Enbridge's plan to build a 600-mile oil pipeline from Illinois to Oklahoma.

-Charlie and Debbie talk with Mike Isaacson who reveals the name of the "star" performing in "Nunsense" at The Muny this summer; Charlie talks with Kelly Dorfman, author of "Cure Your Child with Food"; with Russell Errett with the U.S. Army Corps of Engineers about flooding and rising river levels; and with Jerry Schlichter of Arch Grants.
+Charlie Brennan - Tuesday, April 23rd -- Find Out What Star Will Be Performing in The Muny’s “Nunsense”?Charlie and Debbie talk with Mike Isaacson who reveals the name of the "star" performing in "Nunsense" at The Muny this summer; Charlie talks with Kelly Dorfman, author of "Cure Your Child with Food"; with Russell Errett with the U.S. Army Corps of Engineers about flooding and rising river levels; and with Jerry Schlichter of Arch Grants.

 Bill Would Drop Corps' Mo.
 River Wildlife FocusLegislators want to see more focus on flood management and navigation.

 U.S. Grants Permit For Fertilizer Plant Near Possible Burial GroundRegulators have issued a permit to allow construction of a $1.3 billion fertilizer plant in southeast Iowa after a deal was reached to monitor the site to ensure it's not an Indian burial ground.

 Attorney Plans To Sue Over Missouri River FloodingLandowners inundated by Missouri River flooding are preparing to sue the U.S. government, saying a recent Supreme Court ruling opens the door for them to receive damages, an attorney said Tuesday.